-Guide to Planting for the Australian Summer Climate
+Your Must Have Guide To Planting For The Australian Summer Climate

-Changes in altitude significantly affect local temperature.
-For every 100m of altitude you gain, the temperature drops by an average 0.8 degrees Celsius.
-Changes in latitude have a bearing on temperature, too, and the more you move towards the poles and away from the Equator, the cooler it gets.
-An accurate rule of thumb is difficult, however, as there are a number of interacting and confounding factors.
+Important things to know are that changes in altitude significantly affect local temperature.
+So for every 100m of altitude you gain, the temperature drops by an average 0.8 degrees Celsius.
+Now, changes in latitude have a bearing on temperature, too.
+This means that the further away you are from the Equator and the closer you are to the North and South Poles, the cooler it gets.
+In saying this, it’s difficult to establish an accurate rule of thumb because there are a number of interacting and confounding factors.

 Planting for future climate

-When planting your garden, it’s crucial that you pay attention to your local climate.
-It’s also important that you consider climate change and the future effect it will have on your garden environment.
+Though it’s important to consider the current local climate when planting your garden, it’s also important that you consider climate change and the future effect it will have on your garden environment.

 Planting for drought

-Choosing to grow natives in your garden will benefit you, the local wildlife and the environment.
+As well as being adaptable, planting natives in your garden will benefit you, the local wildlife and the environment.
 Established native plants are drought tolerant and need less water than exotic species.
-They’re easy to grow too, generally inexpensive, and provide food and shelter for birds, butterflies and lizards.
-On top of this many of Australia’s native plants are visually stunning – think wattles, waratahs, bottlebrushes and kangaroo paws – and planting them helps to preserve the country’s heritage.
+They’re generally inexpensive, easy to grow and provide food and shelter for birds, butterflies and lizards.
+On top of this, many of Australia’s native plants – like wattles, bottlebrushes, waratahs and kangaroo paws – are visually stunning.
+Planting them also helps to preserve the country’s heritage.

 Planting for beauty

-For colour and vibrancy in the garden during summer, nothing beats a few punnets of annuals.
-These plants will only last a season but they are generous in what they offer for a short period of time.
-Try planting petunias, calibrachoa, celosia, marigolds, cleome and cornflowers and mix them up by adding them to borders, hanging baskets and in front of shrubs.
-To get a good 8-12 weeks of flowers, add water crystals, a sprinkle of blood and bone, and controlled release fertiliser.
-Pull off flowers as they finish to make way for new ones.
+If you want your garden to be brimming with colour, vibrancy and beauty in the summer, the best way to do this is by planting a few punnets of annuals.
+Though these plants only last a season, they offer a generous blossoming for that short period of time.
+This includes petunias, calibrachoa, celosia, marigolds, cleome and cornflowers.
+Mix them up by adding them to borders, hanging baskets and in front of shrubs and if you want to get a good 8-12 weeks of life from their flowers, add water crystals, a sprinkle of blood and bone, and controlled release fertiliser.
+Another trick of the gardening trade is to pull off flowers as they start to wilt.
+This creates new space for new ones to blossom.

 Planting for food